Moving to Cadzand, The Netherlands

 If you are thinking about moving to Cadzand, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Cadzand can vary greatly depending on the type, size, and location of the property.
 As of recent data, the price for a standard home can range from moderate to high-end prices.
 For instance, a detached family home in a good location can cost significantly more than an apartment or a smaller home in the same area.
 It's also important to note that Cadzand is a popular tourist destination, which can drive up housing prices, especially for properties close to the beach or other attractions.
-Therefore, potential buyers or renters should expect to pay a premium for these types of properties," said one expat in Cadzand.
+Therefore, potential buyers or renters should expect to pay a premium for these types of properties," remarked one expat who made the move to Cadzand.

 Should I buy or rent a home in Cadzand?